AU-BCE-EE/course-modelling-2025/course_info.md

 We will discuss AI more in class, and look at some ways you could use it that we might support.
 Also remember that AU has an AI policy here: <https://medarbejdere.au.dk/en/gai>.
 And lastly, remember that you cannot use AI on the exam for this course.

+# Reading materials
+As with any class, you are responsible for your own learning.
+Part of your learning in this class will come from independent reading.
+Rasmuson. . .
+Others. . .